bham-carpentries/git-novice-python-ci/_episodes/07-gitlab.md

 this command:

 ~~~
-$ git remote add origin https://gitlab.com/vlad/planets.git
+$ git remote add origin https://gitlab.bham.ac.uk/elvidgsm-dasp/planets-pepperr.git
 ~~~
 {: .bash}

-Make sure to use the URL for your repository rather than Vlad's: the only difference should be your username instead of `vlad`.
+Make sure to use the URL for your repository rather than mine!

 We can check that the command has worked by running `git remote -v`: